umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/README.md

 The same applies when adding or removing aliases of content types from the `Umbraco:CMS:DeliveryApi:DisallowedContentTypeAliases` configuration setting.

-By publishing the affected content items again, the changes will be reflected in both cases and that way it won't be necessary to rebuild the index.
+By re-publishing the affected content items, the changes will be reflected in both cases and that way it won't be necessary to rebuild the index.